wagmitt/aptos-multisig-deployment/README.md

 # Aptos Multisig Contract Deployment Tutorial

-This repository demonstrates how to deploy and manage a Move smart contract using a multisig wallet on the Aptos blockchain.
+This repository demonstrates how to deploy and upgrade a Move smart contract as a **code object** using a **multisig wallet** on the Aptos blockchain.
 The example includes a simple "Hello World" contract that can be upgraded through multisig governance.

 ## Prerequisites